dball/garak/README.md

 - Demonstrate performant, testable, simple, and fault-tolerant code, in that order.
 - Provide a reasonable guarantee the service will not crash, hang, return unknown errors, or incorrectly report a request error as a server error.

+## Future Work

+The customer has expressed interest in distributed searches, in which a primary fans out to a set of secondaries and returns the aggregate responses.
+It would be straightforward to add a runtime configuration to the primary with the set of its secondaries if they are static, or even to resolve them at request time from a service registry.
+The essential difficulty with reconciling Garak to the federation is revising the log message format so that lines can be attributed to their servers correctly.

+I chose not to introduce any message format in the first version, for speed, simplicity, and to make using `curl` directly comparable to using `tail` on a local file.
+If server attribution is important, we could perhaps get away with simply printing the server identity as a prefix on each line, but it seems wiser to design a message protocol, which would afford us a place to unambiguously indicate error conditions (e.g. truncated file, file changing permission, or file line length exceeds limits).

+Other considerations include:

+- Would we want recursive distribution, and if so, how would we prohibit cycles in the graph?
+- Do we need to enforce timeouts on our requests?
+What if one of our secondaries is extremely slow?
+- If a secondary fails while we're processing a search, do we choose to retry?
+  If so, can the client receive duplicates, or do we need to consider introducing cursors?